easy-3dp/ThreedPassMiner/README.md

 ---

 # easy 3DP miner
 easy_3DP_miner is the mining program of the 3DP mainnet, which supports Windows and Linux systems.
+It cannot be connected to the official node program, the necessary data cannot be obtained using the official node program, and the calculation cannot be started.
+You have to use [this node program](https://github.com/easy-3dp/3DP).
+It is open source, you can modify your own node program according to this code.

 # Tutorial